What Is Silicone Rubber? Key Properties Explained

 In the particular electronics case, these devices are threatened by high temperatures, chemicals, and moisture.
 Thus, the dangers posed by these threats call for a material that can protect them.
 That is where silicone enters with its versatile mix of properties.

 Lastly, FDA-approved silicone is highly suitable for use in electric medical devices.
-These include not only external medical devices but also those which are implanted.
+These include not only external medical devices but also those that are implanted.

 As a result, the versatility of the rubber material, thanks to high compatibility, allows it to protect power electronics in various applications.